MHM-lab/MHM-lab.github.io/_pages/research.md

 * SUMMARY: We could show that brain structure explaines a large proportion of functional interactions between different regions in the healthy human brain.

 **2021** Replicating extensive brain structural heterogeneity in individuals with schizophrenia and bipolar disorder. ***Human Brain Mapping***. [link](https://doi.org/10.1101/2020.05.08.20095091)
 * SUMMARY: We replicated our earlier finding that patients in schizophrenia and bipolar disorder and showed an individualized profile of normative deviations.
+This has now been replicated by various groups and extends to different mental and neurological conditions.

 **2022** Charting brain growth and aging at high spatial precision. ***eLife***. [link](https://doi.org/10.7554/eLife.72904)
 * SUMMARY: We charted normative models at high spatial precision for a sample larger than 50k individuals.
 This is a massive population scale neuroimaging based normative modeling approach that can be translated to new samples and is freely available online for other scientists to use.

 **2022** Deep neural networks learn general and clinically relevant representations of the ageing brain. ***NeuroImage***. [link](https://doi.org/10.1101/2021.10.29.21265645)
 * SUMMARY: We trained a deep neural network on N > 50k individuals to predict the aging brain.
-We transferred this model to make clinical predictions and share our model.
+We transferred this model to make clinical predictions.
+We show that scale matters also in deep ML based imaging.

 **2023** Regional, circuit and network heterogeneity of brain abnormalities in psychiatric disorders. ***Nature Neuroscience***. [link](https://www.nature.com/articles/s41593-023-01404-6)
 *	SUMMARY: We developed normative models and applied them to analyze various mental disorders.
 Our study meticulously characterized the resulting deviations at the voxel, regional, and network levels.
 Notably, our findings revealed a higher degree of overlap across individuals at the network level.